matteo14c/HaploCoV/docs/source/genomic.rst

 HaploCoV uses a collection of genomic variants with high frequency (at a specific time or place) to augment a "target" nomenclature and identify **candidate** novel variants or lineages.
 By genomic variant, here we mean a variant in the genome, or bettert w.r.t the reference genome assembly of SARS-CoV-2.
 Although the specification of the adjective "genomic" might sound verbose, we prefer to use it throughout the manual to avoid confusion between "viral variants" or variants of the virus.

-The utility *computeAF.pl* include in HaploCoV can be used to analyse a file in HaploCoV format and identify "high frequency" genomic variants.
+The utility *computeAF.pl* included in HaploCoV can be used to analyse a file in HaploCoV format and identify "high frequency" genomic variants.
 By default *computeAF.pl* will flag all the genomic variants that displayed a frequency of 1%, for more than 30 non consecutive days during the pandemic (i.e. or derived from the input data).

 These files have a very streamlined format which is briefly illustrated below.
 Each genomic variant is reported  according to the following format:

 | \<position\>\_\<ref\>|\<alt\>
 | *5000\_A|G*

-where **positiion**\= genomic coordinate on the reference genome, **ref**\= reference sequence on the genome and **alt**\= alternative sequence on the genome.
+where **position**\= genomic coordinate on the reference genome, **ref**\= reference sequence on the genome and **alt**\= alternative sequence on the genome.

-A "*genomic variants* file consists of 2 columns separated by tabulations.
+A *"genomic variants"* file consists of 2 columns separated by tabulations.
 The first column reports a genomic variant, the second the list of places (country, macro-areas, etc) where the genomic variant shows a prevalence above the threshold.
 Genomic variants are reported in no specific order.
 An example of a genomic variants file looks like:

 | 22204\_.\|A	AfrCent